 - Panic Disorder – A person with this condition will experience panic attacks, fear, and flashes of terror that strike suddenly and constantly for no particular reason.
 Excessive swearing, chest pains, feelings of choking, and palpitations (strong or irregular heartbeats) are all associated with panic attacks.
 The person experiencing a panic attack may feel as though they are having a heart attack.

 - Social Anxiety Disorder – This is also known as social phobia; people with this form of anxiety experience extreme self-consciousness and overwhelming worry about daily social situations.
 Commonly, there is also a strong fear of being judged, embarrassed, or ridiculed.

 - Specific Phobia – This is an intense, uncontrollable fear of a specific object, situation, or belief, such as spiders, heights, open spaces, or even cultural beliefs.
 A phobia may cause a person to avoid common, everyday situations.

 - Generalized Anxiety Disorder (GAD) – This form of anxiety is characterized by excessive, irrational worry and tension regardless of a presence of a stressor or a reason to trigger the anxiety.

 Anxiety disorder affects not only the person with anxiety, but also those around that person.
 If you or a loved one feels that conventional medicine is not working and have not been able to get to the quality of life desired, it may be time to turn to medical research.
-If you are looking for a personalized and expert evaluation, feel free to schedule a free, no-obligation, and confidential appointment at the Institute for Advanced Medical Research.
+If you are looking for a personalized and expert evaluation, feel free to schedule a free, no-obligation, and confidential appointment at the Institute for Advanced Medical Research at Mercer University.